John Gottschalk: Scouting

-Gottschalk has been active in the Boy Scouts of America, and received the Silver Beaver Award, Silver Antelope Award and the James E. West Award.
-He is also a member of the 1910 Society and the Founders Circle.
+Gottschalk was active in the Boy Scouts of America, and received the Silver Beaver Award, Silver Antelope Award and the James E. West Award.
+He was also a member of the 1910 Society and the Founders Circle.
 He received the national Silver Buffalo Award in 2002.
 He served as the chairman for the Mid-America Council from 1994 to 1995, the president of the Central Region, the national chairman for the 2001 National Scout Jamboree and the national executive vice president of the BSA from 2006 to 2008.
 Gottschalk was selected as the national president of the BSA on May 23, 2008.
-He is a member of the National Executive Board of the Boy Scouts of America, the organization's governing body.
+He was a member of the National Executive Board of the Boy Scouts of America, the organization's governing body.

-Personal life
+Personal life and death

-Gottschalk's wife is named Carmen.
+Gottschalk's wife was named Carmen.
 The couple received the Woodrow Wilson Foundation National Distinguished Public Service Award in 2007.

+Gottschalk died in Omaha on November 3, 2024, at the age of 81.